ZackAkil/application-buddy/README.md

 - **Context Menu Not Working**: Make sure you've granted the extension the necessary permissions
 - **File Upload Problems**: Check that your files are in supported formats (.txt, .pdf, .doc, .docx)

-## License

-This project is available as open source under the terms of the MIT License.

 ---

 Built with ❤️ to make application processes easier.